-3. The past, present and future abilities of the parents to cooperate in decision-making about the child to the extent required by the order of joint legal decision-making.
+3. The past, present, and future abilities of the parents to cooperate in decision-making about the child to the extent required by the order of joint legal decision-making.

 4. Whether the joint legal decision-making arrangement is logistically possible.

-In addition, the court must Also consider what legal decision-making scheme serves the child or children’s best interest as outlined A.R.S.
+In addition, the court must Also consider what legal decision-making scheme serves the child or children’s best interest as outlined in A.R.S.
 25-403.
 This statute includes 11 additional factors the court must consider to determine the best interest of the child/children.

 Legal decision-making issues can be very complicated and highly contested.
-Because of the numerous factors, the law requires judges to consider, legal decision-making issues can be quite fact intensive.
+Because of the numerous factors the law requires judges to consider, legal decision-making issues can be quite fact-intensive.
 It is more important than ever to have a legal representative who knows and understands the complexities of the legal decision-making statutes.
 For this reason, consulting an Arizona family law attorney with substantial experience in dealing with these issues may be one of the most important steps someone going through a divorce can take.

 Jensen Family Law offers a one hour consultation with an experienced Arizona family law attorney who knows and understands the complexities of Gilbert Arizona’s legal decision-making statutes.
 If you are in need of legal representation and would like a schedule legal consultation, please call us at (480) 900-2302.